 Second, we compare FaVe against SymNet.
-Since its public implementation could not load the workload directly due to missing features like VLAN handling, multiport parsing, and some header fields, we enhanced the code by implementing these features.
+Since its public implementation could not load the workload directly due to missing features like VLAN handling, multiport parsing, and some header fields, we enhanced the code by implementing these features 12.
 SymNet ran out of 64 GB of memory after about 15 minutes.
 Additionally, we conducted measurements with the original code and a stripped down version of the TUM rule set where we removed match fields that made our modifications necessary in the first place.
 Again, SymNet ran out of memory.
+This is due to the fact that the tool's iptables model explicitly enumerates all paths by branching for every rule and the tool stores a representation of the header space for each branch which drives memory consumption significantly.
+Experiments with a truncated TUM rule set revealed that SymNet did not scale over a couple of hundred rules.